Ready in less than an hour, this delicious and healthy Roasted Red Pepper Tomato Pasta with Chicken is light, homemade, and loved by all ages.

 My puppy must have read yesterdays post because she has suddenly gotten very comfortable around here.

-…Unless it’s today, then she’ll just hold out until we are inside for good and my guard is down.
+…Unless it’s today, then she’ll just hold out until we are inside.

 In other news, my other child decided it would be fun to have a party in mommy’s bed (the nest of blankets piled on his floor next to his crib) between the hours of 11pm and 3ish am.
 He spiked a super high mystery fever before bed, so I knew it would be a long night.
 He had a blast smacking me in the face, poking my eyeballs, headbutting me (literally), losing his water every 2 minutes and crying out “mama! need wata! need wata!”, singing singing singing (I actually loved this part) and climbing all over me.
 The last time this happened I worried it would become his new thing, but it stopped and now only happens when he feels really super crummy.